sephnescence/packt-learning-spring-boot-3/README.md

         - Apparently allows authentication via CLI
       - The book refers to these as "standard authentication mechanisms" though
   - We can define our own Bean in `SecurityConfig`.
 Check that class in this commit for reference
+- We added a button to delete videos, but we didn't originally lock it down in the previous commit.
+In this commit, we will be locking it down to the owner of it.
+I'm not sure if the admin user will be able to delete everything but it will be interesting to see
+  - To begin with, the book confirms that your repositories don't _need_ to define the basic methods you're using (like delete), but if you want to use **security controls** you must define it.
+See `VideoRepository`
+- The book notes that Thymeleaf is better to use for templates because it has Spring Security extensions, but doesn't offer any more information on how to do that